Flight attendants held about 106,300 jobs in 2021. The largest employers of flight attendants were as follows:

 Flight attendants should present a professional appearance and not have visible tattoos, body piercings, or an unusual hairstyle or makeup.

-The median annual wage for flight attendants was $37,240 in May 2012.
+The median annual wage for flight attendants was $61,640 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $27,240, and the top 10 percent earned more than $66,460.
+The lowest 10 percent earned less than $37,020, and the highest 10 percent earned more than $81,400.

 Flight attendants receive an allowance for meals and accommodations while working away from home.
-Although they are required to purchase an initial set of uniforms and luggage, the airlines usually pay for replacements and upkeep.
-Flight attendants are usually eligible for discounts on airfare through their airline.
-Attendants often receive health and retirement benefits and some airlines offer incentive pay for working holidays, nights, and weekends.
+Although attendants may be required to purchase an initial set of uniforms and luggage, their employer usually pays for replacements and upkeep.
+Flight attendants generally are eligible for discounted airfare or free standby seats through their airline.

 For more information about flight attendants, visit the career webpage of any airline company, contact its personnel department, or visit